-The first step is to identify the risks that could have an adverse affect or prevent key business objectives from being met.
-It is important that those involved with the process clearly understand what the Council wants to achieve in order to be able to identify the barriers.
+What could prevent the Council, your service, project or partnership from meeting The first step is to identify the risks that could have an adverse affect or prevent key business-objectives from being metor outcomes.-?-It is important that those involved with the process clearly understand what the Council wants to achieve in order to be able to identify the barriers.

-When identifying risks it is important to remember that risk management is also about making the most of opportunities, e.g. making bids for funding, pursuing beacon status or other awards, taking a national or regional lead on policy development, savings that may be achievable if a project goes to plan etc.
+When identifying risks it is important to remember that risk management is also about making the most of opportunities.
+For example:

+- , e.g. mMaking bids for funding.

+- , pPursuing beacon status or other awards.

+- T, taking a national or regional lead on policy development.

+- A 'spend to save' initiative.

+- Tendering a large contract also provides an opportunity to reshape service delivery.

-Using appendix 1 as a prompt, various techniques can then be used to begin to identify 'key' or 'significant' business risks including:
+Using appendix 1 as a prompt, various techniques can then be used to begin to identify 'key' or 'significant' business-risks including: